lmorg/murex/docs/GUIDE.syntax.md

 interactive command line you might wish to minify your code when typing a one-liner for the sake of convenience.

-The syntax of _murex_ is designed to be flexible enough to write readable and maintainable multi-line scripts but also to be terse enough to write "golfed" one-liners.
+The syntax of Murex is designed to be flexible enough to write readable and maintainable multi-line scripts but also to be terse enough to write "golfed" one-liners.